 Schedule Your Cleaning and Checkup Today

 Keeping your teeth and gums clean and healthy is always important, but it may be even more crucial during this time when COVID-19 presents such great risk.
 Jeffrey D. Clark, DDS, is accepting new patients.
 If you are new to the area or want a fresh start, we encourage you to schedule a cleaning and checkup.
-You can do so with the peace of mind that Scottsdale Dental Excellence has implemented additional hygiene and sanitation measures in response to COVID-19.
+You can do so with the peace of mind that Scottsdale Cosmetic Dentistry Excellence has implemented additional hygiene and sanitation measures in response to COVID-19.
 We have adhered to all guidelines set forth by the ADA, Arizona Dental Association, CDC, and OSHA.
 Call our office today at 480 585 1853 with any questions and to schedule your appointment.